Misty & The SandMan’s Stage Hypnosis Boot Camp 2023

-On the second day, we walked through the Fairgrounds and set up our performance space.
+We walked through the Fairgrounds on the second day and set up our performance space.
 We needed to be prepared to do shows on the third day – the fair’s first day.
-We went over scripts, did some yoga, some vocal exercises, and talk about entering and exiting the stage.
+We went over scripts, did some yoga and vocal exercises, and talked about entering and exiting the stage.
 We touched on helping people organize their music for their show if they were ready.

-The next five days took place on the fairgrounds.
+The following five days took place on the fairgrounds.
 Most performers did one show each day.
-One student needed to leave early, so we allowed him to do extra shows early in the week, and others did more shows later in the week.
-We did as many shows as possible each day, gathering a fresh audience shortly after they disperse so the next performer could get on stage and begin as quickly as possible.
+However, one student needed to leave early, so we allowed him to do extra shows earlier in the week; others did more later.
+We did as many shows as possible each day, gathering a new audience shortly after they dispersed so the next performer could get on stage and begin as quickly as possible.

-Every night we gathered for a meal after leaving the fairgrounds and went over the notes Lisa and I take about each of the hypnosis shows performed that day.
+Every night we gathered for a meal after leaving the fairgrounds and reviewed the notes Lisa and I took about each of the hypnosis shows performed that day.
 Many days we cooked dinner at the Airbnb.
 This worked out nicely.

 After doing this for so many years, I have determined that many students are ready to jump on stage but do not know a strong stage induction.
 Many of our students are clinical hypnotists or magicians or have studied hypnosis all their lives but have never done an induction.
 To accommodate this, for the first time, Lisa taught a one-day Induction Training before Boot Camp began.
 This worked exceptionally well.